mbvlabs/grafto/README.md

 The target audience for the starter is mostly going to be solo-devs building side-projects or trying to bootstrap a new business.

+It's important to note that there currently exists a much more feature complete starter template, called [pagado](https://github.com/mikestefanello/pagoda).
+This is not an attempt at replacing that, but rather offer another approach and view to full-stack web development in Go.

 ## Getting started